 You’re a charity, people feel more fulfilled when they donate to you as opposed to treating themselves

 If you utilise your email stance to pick up on missed or incomplete donations, chances are people will openly apologise and follow up with another contribution.
 Although it might seem like you’re taking advantage, your readers may be on a donation plan, and you may as well chase them up if the income isn’t arriving on time/at all.
 You’re a non-profit, so all donations will be going to a good cause.

 (Tip: Send out automated emails at the end of each month to remind readers to donate and help with your cause).
-Studies show that automated email series save hours each week, and also boost (Campaign Monitor)
+Studies show that automated email series save hours each week, and also boost reply and engagement rates by 250% (Campaign Monitor)